-Social work services at Sylvester Comprehensive Cancer Center can help you deal with changes to everyday life that can occur as a result of cancer treatment.
-The role of the oncology social worker is to help patients and their families deal with problems that arise after completing cancer treatment.
+Oncology social work services at Sylvester Comprehensive Cancer Center can help you deal with challenges to everyday life that can occur as a result of cancer diagnosis and treatment.
+The role of the oncology social worker is to help patients, families, and caregivers deal with problems that arise before, during, and after cancer treatment.

 How We Can Help